 - Vomiting

 - Diarrhea

-- ♦ Fever (100.3°)
+- Fever (100.3°)

 - Communicable diseases (chicken pox, strep throat, pink eye, influenza, etc.)

 Students must be fever free (less than 100°, unmedicated) and diarrhea/vomiting free for 24 hours before returning to school.
-Unmedicated means that no drugs such as Ibuprofen (Motrin, Advil) or Acetaminophen (Tylenol) have been given to the child.
+Unmedicated means that no drugs such as Ibuprofen (Motrin, Advil) or Acetaminophen (Tylenol) have been given to the child in that 24 hour time period.
 Students who return to school after having had a documented fever or vomiting/diarrhea in the previous 24 hours, or have been ill with the same at home in the previous 24 hours, will be sent home.